nomad-xyz/config/README.md

 - Check out a new branch
 - **Copy** your deploy's config from `archive/` to the root level
 - Overwrite the appropriate env config
+- Run `./sort_configs.sh` to make sure the linting CI will pass.
 - Make a PR and get it merged 💪

 ## Distribution